knl-kolhe/UCI-HAR-python/README.md

 I have made some changes to the original dataset found here https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones

 Download the dataset and unpack it in the same directory as the HAR_Logistic.py file.
-Delete the '_MACOSX' folder as it is not required.

 For the X_train and X_test replace '  '(2 spaces) with ' '(1 space) at all places using a text editor

 Let there be a new line after the last entry in X_train.txt and X_test.txt

 delete the new line in y_train and y_test datasets at the end.
+(Will modify code so that these changes are not required)

+## Program
+The code is classifying all the sensor values into 6 classes.

+WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 ## Results: